 Here’s what you can say:

-In rare cases, you may have more than one camera with the same location name such as “Porch,” plus a unique label.
-When you open the Nest app and tap on your camera, look above the video feed: if your camera has a label, it will be in parentheses, such as “Porch (back)” or “Porch (front).”
-When talking to your Google Assistant, you’ll need to say both the location name and label, for example, “OK Google, show the Porch (back) camera on the Living Room Chromecast.”
+If you use the Nest app, in rare cases, you may have more than one camera with the same location name such as “Porch,” plus a unique label.
+When you open the Nest app and tap on your camera, check above the video feed: if your camera has a label, it will be in parentheses, such as “Porch (back)” or “Porch (front).”
+When talking to your Google Assistant, you’ll need to say both the location name and label, for example, “Hey Google, show the Porch (back) camera on the Living Room Chromecast.”